Melinda and Melinda: Plot

-In the comedic story, Melinda is a neighbor of the couple (consisting of failed actor Hobie and aspiring filmmaker Susan).
-Hobie is smitten by Melinda and develops a friendship with her.
+In Sy's comedic story, Melinda is a downstairs neighbor of the couple—struggling actor Hobie and aspiring filmmaker Susan—who shows up at their apartment after attempting suicide by overdosing on sleeping pills.
+Hobie becomes smitten with Melinda and develops a friendship with her.
 Despite his relationship with Susan being fraught, Hobie feels guilty about even considering an affair.
-While at a store, he finds an old lamp and rubs it while wishing for a way to have a romantic relationship with Melinda without hurting Susan.
-When Hobie returns home, he finds Susan having sex with one of the possible candidates to produce her next film.
+When Hobie returns home one day, he catches Susan having sex with a potential producer for her next film.
 Delighted, Hobie breaks up with Susan and asks Melinda out.
-However, before he can confess his feelings for her, Hobie discovers that Melinda started a relationship with a pianist she met on the street.
-Melinda and her new boyfriend decide to help a secretly jealous Hobie find a girlfriend.
-They set him up with a Playboy model, and the four go on a date on Halloween that involves seeing a movie and attending a party.
-There, the two strangers realize that they both feel lonely and decide to go to Hobie's apartment to have sex.
-Seeing them leave the party together, a hurt Melinda realizes that she has feelings for Hobie.
-Back at his place, before they can have sex, the model realizes that she is still sad about her previous break-up.
-She tries to throw herself off the building before Hobie stops her.
-After she is gone, Hobie finds Melinda spying on him, and they both confess their feelings for each other.
+However, before Hobie can confess his feelings for Melinda, she tells him that she is dating Billy Wheeler, a pianist she met by chance on the street.
+Melinda and Billy set up a secretly jealous Hobie with Stacey Fox, a Playboy model, and the four go on a double date at a Halloween party.
+Hobie and Stacey leave the party together and go back to his apartment, but before they can have sex, Stacey realizes that she is still heartbroken over her previous breakup.
+She suddenly tries to jumps out of Hobie's window before he stops her.
+Later that night, Hobie finds Melinda lurking outside his apartment; they confess their feelings for each other and kiss.

-Without reaching a true conclusion on the value of tragedy and comedy, the writers realize that it is important to appreciate the tragic and comedic moments in life as one never knows when it will end.
+Without reaching a definitive conclusion on the value of tragedy and comedy, the four friends realize that it is important to appreciate the tragic and comedic moments in life as one never knows when it will end.